-10 Silent Signs You’re Slipping into a Pain Pill Addiction
+10 Silent Signs You May Be Developing a Pain Pill Addiction

 The prescription problem

 An estimated 18 million Americans ages 12 and older have misused prescription drugs at least once in the past year, according to the National Institutes of Health.
-Yet nearly one-third of 4,600 people polled in a recent Michigan State University study were unable to correctly identify the signs of drug addiction.
+Yet nearly one-third of 4,600 people polled in a 2017 Michigan State University study were unable to correctly identify the signs of drug addiction.
+The use of prescription drugs in a way that’s not intended by a doctor can lead to drug abuse.

-We can generally see trouble with others, but we can be oblivious to our own issues.
+It’s not uncommon to be able to see when other people are headed for trouble, but be oblivious to your own potential hazards.
 This blindness can often crop up when it comes to addiction.
-Denial makes it even harder to see it when you are the person with the disease, according to Marc Myer, MD, CEO and co-founder of Hyperion Health, Inc, in Minneapolis-St. Paul, MN.
+Denial makes it even harder to see it when you are the person with the disease, according to Marc Myer, MD, CEO and co-founder of Hyperion Health, Inc, in Minneapolis-St. Paul.
 (He is the previous medical director of the Hazelden Betty Ford Foundation.)

 “It’s difficult to see the picture when you’re the frame,” Dr. Myer explains.
 Recognizing denial in yourself can be challenging.
 What may be easier to recognize is the “story” that seems all too familiar in addicts.